hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

   Branch branch = new Branch(1001, depts);
 ```

-Is passed to the query:
+Can be passed to the query:

 ```xml
   <query method="findClientsActiveAccounts" vo="ActiveAccount">